English as a Second Language » Frequently Asked Questions About ESL

 What if I do NOT want my child to participate in the ESL program?

 If you do not want your child to participate in the ESL program, then you may waive direct services for your child.
-A LEP student who has waived direct service is still considered LEP by the school system and may still qualify for testing accommodations on the EOG and EOC tests.
-The child is still reassessed each year using the ACCESS for ELLs even though direct ESL services have been waived.
-The state of North Carolina requires that all LEP students’ language proficiency be assessed annually until the child meets the state’s exit criteria.
+An LEP student who has waived direct service is still considered LEP by the school system and may still qualify for testing accommodations on the EOG and EOC tests.
+The child is still reassessed each year using the ACCESS for ELLs, even though direct ESL services have been waived.
+The state of North Carolina requires that all LEP students' language proficiency be assessed annually until the child meets the state's exit criteria.
 If a parent does not wish for their child to receive direct ESL services, they may indicate this wish on the letter of eligibility.
 There is a box to mark and a place for the parent/guardian signature at the bottom of the letter.
 In this case, after the school receives this documentation, the school staff will consider the child waived from direct ESL services.

 When is my child no longer eligible to participate in the ESL program?

 The expected rate of transition, or the average amount of time Wilkes County Schools expects a LEP student to be enrolled in the ESL program, is 3 -5 years.
 Please keep in mind that this is an average time.
-Some students may exit the program in less time while other students may remain in the program for a longer period of time to complete their acquisition of English.
-Please contact your child’s ESL teacher if you have questions about his/her enrollment time in the ESL program.
+Some students may exit the program in less time, while other students may remain in the program for a longer period of time to complete their acquisition of English.
+Please contact your child's ESL teacher if you have questions about his/her enrollment time in the ESL program.

-What types of testing accommodations are available to LEP students?
+Are testing accommodations available to LEP students?

-The ESL teacher will meet with the classroom teacher and together they will make recommendations for testing accommodations for the student.
+The ESL teacher will meet with the classroom teacher, and together they will make recommendations for testing accommodations for the student.
 Parents are then notified in writing of the recommendations.
 If the parent/guardian disagrees with any of the recommendations, he/she may contact the school to speak with the principal, ESL teacher, regular classroom teacher, or the testing coordinator.
 If the testing accommodations are refused, the child will take the EOG/EOC without accommodations.

 What are the rights of ESL parents?